 - Start by preheating enough oil for deep frying in a large pot or deep fryer to 350 degrees

-- Beat the eggs with the water and dredge the frog's legs in the egg wash and then dredge and coat well in the flour.
+- Dredge the frogs legs in the egg wash and then dredge and coat well in the flour.

-- Let the frog's legs stand for 10 minutes and fry them for 8 minutes or until they float in the oil.
+- Let the frogs legs rest for 10 minutes before frying.
+Fry them for 8 minutes or until they float in the oil.
 Drain and place on paper towels.